actris-cloudnet/cloudnetpy/docs/source/guide.rst

 =================

-CloudnetPy is hosted by Finnish Meteorological Institute (FMI) and will be used to process cloud remote sensing data in the ACTRIS research infrastructure.
+CloudnetPy is hosted by Finnish Meteorological Institute (FMI) and is used to process cloud remote sensing data in the ACTRIS research infrastructure.
 We are happy to welcome the cloud remote sensing community to provide improvements in the methods and their implementations, writing tests and fixing bugs.

 How to contribute
 -----------------